billywongstuy/FinalProjectFall2015-BillyWongMatthewZhu/README.md

 # CURRENT BUGS: #
--If an critical hit causes a Pokemon to faint, the last bit of text is skipped over and goes straight to faint -Suicide attack does not cause user to faint if the target faints
+-If an critical hit causes a Pokemon to faint, the last bit of text is skipped over and goes straight to faint

 # NITPICKS #
 -Program currently uses a decent amount of memory since it loads image and prints text over and over